biolink/biolink-model/docs/index.md

  * [has gene](has_gene.md) - connects an entity associated with one or more genes
  * [has gene or gene product](has_gene_or_gene_product.md) - connects an entity with one or more gene or gene products
     * [has gene](has_gene.md) - connects an entity associated with one or more genes
- * [has nutrient](has_nutrient.md) - one or more chemical substance which are growth factors for a living organism
  * [has percentage](has_percentage.md) - equivalent to has quotient multiplied by 100
  * [has procedure](has_procedure.md) - connects an entity to one or more (medical) procedures
  * [has quotient](has_quotient.md)